Ugondu/EmployeeLayoffAnalysisSQL/README.md

 * Layoff by company

 ## Data Source
--	What data is needed to achieve our objective?
+-What data is needed to achieve our objective?
 The data required will include:
 -	Company
 -	Industry